Bookings: 705-728-9090 Ext. 46238

 - If you have a CPAP/BiPAP unit, make sure to bring your mask, hose and headgear

-- Shampoo and soap to shower to remove the paste from your hair/scalp after your test
+- Shampoo and soap to remove the paste from your hair/scalp after your test (Please note: there are no shower facilities available)

 If you have special needs, please advise the sleep lab clerical staff so that lab staff can accommodate you.